I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_statistics.md

      when queried by
      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-supported-phy-types">
      OID_DOT11_SUPPORTED_PHY_TYPES</a>.

-`ullFourWayHandshakeFailures`

-The number of four-way handshake failures that the 802.11 station encountered during Wi-Fi
-     Protected Access (WPA) or Robust Security Network Association (RSNA) authentication.

-If the 802.11 station is not performing the WPA or RSNA authentication, it should set this member to
-     DOT11_STATISTICS_UNKNOWN.

-`ullReserved`

-This member is reserved for use by the operating system.
-The miniport driver must not write to
-     this member.

-`ullTKIPCounterMeasuresInvoked`

-The number of times that the 802.11 station invoked countermeasures following a message integrity
-     code (MIC) failure.

-If the 802.11 station is not performing TKIP countermeasures, it should set this member to
-     DOT11_STATISTICS_UNKNOWN.

 ## Remarks
 The miniport driver must unconditionally set all of the counters in the DOT11_STATISTICS structure to